kwon37xi/rits/README.md

 TODO

 rits-server is a web application which is based on rits-core.
-This application servers request from another application or browser to generate images on the fly.
+This application serves requests from another applications or web browsers to generate images on the fly.

 ### Requirements
 * Java 6